 Three of Bitcoin’s best features are that it’s decentralized, immutable and programmable.
 Any government-backed stablecoin will not be decentralized, and it will most certainly not be immutable.

-Governments will have complete control over their stablecoin, however, and this will make it easier to deflate and inflate as suits them, but the most worrying thing is that the stablecoin will posses one of Bitcoin’s best features: programmable.
+Governments will have complete control over their stablecoin, however.
+This will make it easier to deflate and inflate the currency as suits them, but the most worrying thing is that the CBDC will posses one of Bitcoin’s best features: programmable.

-Because Bitcoin is programmable, industries can be built on top of it, and because there is no need for a middleman, it will benefit business no end.
-Sure industries will be built on government stablecoins, but the problems we have today will be magnified.
+Because Bitcoin is programmable, industries can be built on top of it.
+And because there is no need for a middleman with Bitcoin, it will benefit business no end.
+Sure industries will be built on government stablecoins, but some of the problems we have today will be magnified.

 If you think this is Big Brother fear mongering, look what’s happening in China.
 They have a social point system, where you lose points for breaking laws, however small.
-If you jaywalk too often you’re not allowed to use public transport, or even get a passport.
 Imagine when the Chinese government has complete control over its people’s money.

 Sure, China is an authoritarian regime but western societies are slowly taking civil liberties away from its people, and when they have programmable money they will have you.

-So, government stablecoins are more a threat to societies than Bitcoin.
-And I believe they’re actually good for Bitcoin, because it will make it easier for people to transfer wealth from government money to Bitcoin, especially as they hear stories of other people’s money being switched off.
+So, government stablecoins are more a threat to society than Bitcoin.
+And I believe they’re actually good for Bitcoin, because they will be closer connected to the Bitcoin network and make it easier for people to transfer wealth from government money to Bitcoin.

 Wouldn’t a catastrophic bug be a threat to Bitcoin?